-ICE Detained A Mexican Man Driving His Pregnant Wife To The Hospital For A C-Section
+ICE Arrested A Man Who Was Driving His Pregnant Wife To The Hospital For A C-Section

 What was supposed to be a quick stop for gas on the way to the hospital turned into a heartbreaking ordeal for one expecting family earlier this week.
 U.S. Immigration and Customs Enforcement (ICE) agents detained a man driving his pregnant wife to the hospital for a C-section, leaving her forced to drive herself the rest of the way and give birth alone, a Los Angeles CBS News affiliate has reported.